Here is a short post about conda environments and a conda script that adds a bit of extra functionality to the “conda env export

-One minor annoyance I have with Conda is the limitation of its environment exporting tool (conda env export) for my particular use.
-I decided to look for a solution that would solve the following pain-points:
+One minor annoyance I have with Conda is the limitation of its environment exporting tool (conda env export

-• When using flag “--from-history“, package versions are often not included (depending on whether the user manually typed them)
+“, package versions are often not included (depending on whether the user manually typed them) - When using “–from-history” flag, third-party channels are not included in the file

 Since I did not find something that addressed all the points above, I had to write a script for it, conda_export.py.

-The quick version of this post is that if you want an output like the one described above, just run the script like this (make sure PyYAML is installed in the environment, with “pip install pyyaml“):
+The quick version of this post is that if you want an output like the one described above, just run the script like this (make sure PyYAML is installed in the environment, with “pip install pyyaml

 #run this script inside the conda environment you want to export